shyngys-aitkazinov/data-workspace/README.md

 `environmentAlpiqDatathon.yml`
 Conda environment definition used during the Alpiq Datathonpy.

+## Presentation

+Feel free to learn more about our approach and the highlights of our model in the attached `presentation.pdf` file

 ## Important note!

 Please use 'HANGUK_ML' for scoring; this is the name we use in our output files